Apl0x/VALORANT_scoreboard_reader/README.md

 This can be modified in the run script if you wish to hardcode the name in.

 The tool then splits the image by row and then each row by cell.
-Each cell is then ran through tesseract and the converted to a string which can be output.
+Each cell is then passed through tesseract and converted to a string which can be output.

 The output is as a csv file.
 The script will prompt if you want the file in EU (; as delimiter) or UK (, as delimiter) format.
 It is possible to hardcode this into your personal version by altering the write_csv function.